snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 <h3>3.5 Enabling cross-batch deduplication</h3>

+**Please be aware that enabling this will have a potentially high cost and performance impact on your Snowplow batch pipeline.**

 If you want to start to deuplicate events across batches you need to add a new [`dynamodb_config` target][duplicate_storage_config] to your newly created `targets` directory.

-Optionally, before first run of Shred job with cross-batch deduplication, you may want to run [Spark job](#dedupe-cold-start) to backpopulate DynamoDB table.
+Optionally, before first run of Shred job with cross-batch deduplication, you may want to run [Event Manifest Populator](#dedupe-cold-start) to back-fill the DynamoDB table.

-When Hadoop Shred runs, if the table doesn't exist then it will be automatically created with [provisioned throughput][provisioned-throughput] by default set to 100 write capacity units and all required schema to store and deduplicate events.
+When Hadoop Shred runs, if the table doesn't exist then it will be automatically created with [provisioned throughput][provisioned-throughput] by default set to 100 write capacity units and the required schema to store and deduplicate events.

-After EmrEtlRunner passed storage configuration to Scala Hadoop Shred job, DynamoDB table specified in configuration will start populating with four attributes extracted from event:

-* Event id - used to identify event
-* Event fingerprint - used in conjunction with event id to identify natural duplicates
-* ETL timestamp - used to check if previous Hadoop Shred was aborted and event is being reprocessed
-* Time to live - timestamp allowing DynamoDB automatically clean-up stale objects (ETL timestamp plus 180 days)

-For many cases it will just work, however, it is highly recommended to tweak provisioned throughput depending on your cluster size.
+For relatively low (1m events per run) cases, the default settings will likely "just work".
+However, we do **strongly recommend** monitoring the EMR job, and AWS billing impact, closely and tweaking DynamoDB provisioned throughput and your EMR cluster specification accordingly.

 <h2 id="roadmap">4.
 Roadmap</h2>